 - Diemer 2020 (description of SPARTA, MORIA, and the catalogs)

 - Diemer 2017 (original SPARTA paper and splashback algorithms)

 - Behroozi et al. 2013a (Rockstar halo finder)

 Depending on the catalog fields you are interested in, you may want to reference other papers (see the catalogs paper for the relevant references).
 If you are using splashback radii or masses, please see the splashback radius page for a list of possible references.
 Thanks!

 The halo catalogs are available as a raw file listing:

-To download them in bulk or onto a server, you can use:
+The readme file contains a listing of the simulation names as written in the papers and their filenames.
+To download files in bulk or onto a server, you can use:

 The hdf5 files can be read with bindings that are available for all common programming languages, such as h5py for python.
 The SPARTA repository also contains a python library for reading MORIA files.
 The hdf5 viewer is useful for a quick, visual inspection of the files.